liamlio/AI-Interview-Recording-Analysis-App/README.md

 A pre-screening interview tool powered by AI to allow customers to screen more candidates at the top of their hiring funnel

+Notes for future work:
+Limit scoring to longer sentences
+Use chatgpt3 and gpt3 to score for star method and other things

 ## Get Started

 If you'd like to test this app locally, please follow these steps: